joongyang/Measurement-of-Income-Inequality/ReviewReferences.md

    (3) p.
 5: In the case of complete inequality where only one person has positive income and all other persons have zero income,
              the curve runs through the horizontal axis until we reach the richest person and then it rises perpendicularly.

-         (Question) The concept of the complete inequality depends on the assumption that the income is non-negative.
+         (Question) Complete inequality depends on the assumption that the income is non-negative.

    (4) p.
 15: This general definition of the Lorenz curve was suggested by Gastwirth (1971).
               It applies to distributions of both discrete and continuous types.

-4. Foster, J. and Sen, A. (1997) On Economic Inequality.
+5. Foster, J. and Sen, A. (1997) On Economic Inequality.
 The expanded edition.
 Oxford University Press Inc., New York.

      (1) p.
 2: The measures of inequality that have been proposed in the economic literature fall broadly into two categories.
-               On the one hand there are measures that try to catch the extent of inequality in some objective sense, usually employing some measures of relative variation of income, and on the other there are indices that try to measure inequality in terms of some normative notion of social welfare so that a higher degree of inequality corresponds to a lower level of social welfare for a given total of income.
+               On the one hand, there are measures that try to catch the extent of inequality in some objective sense, usually employing some measures of relative variation of income, and on the other there are indices that try to measure inequality in terms of some normative notion of social welfare so that a higher degree of inequality corresponds to a lower level of social welfare for a given total of income.
-               It is possible to argue that there are some advantages in taking the former approach, so that one can distinguish between (a) 'seeing' more or less inequality, and (b) 'valuing' it more or less in ethical terms.
+               It is possible to argue that there are some advantages in taking the former approach so that one can distinguish between (a) 'seeing' more or less inequality, and (b) 'valuing' it more or less in ethical terms.
-               In the second approach inequality ceases to be an  objective notion and the problem of measurement is enmeshed with that of ethical evaluation.
+               In the second, approach inequality ceases to be an  objective notion and the problem of measurement is enmeshed with that of ethical evaluation.

           (Question) The authors mention that inequality is statistically measured by some relative dispersion measures.
                      The authors do not know that dispersion is not equal to inequality.
       (2) p.
-5: Most statistical measures of inequality level assume a high degree of measurement, usually a ratio-scale or at least an interval-scale.
+5: Most statistical measures of inequality level assume a high degree of measurement, usually a ratio scale or at least an interval scale.
-                This is true not only the so-called objective measures, but also of normative evaluation.
+                This is true not only the so-called objective measures but also of normative evaluation.

-         (Question) Is income a ratio-scale?
+         (Question) Is income a ratio scale?
 What if income can be negative?

       (3) pp. 24 - 38: The authors discuss a number of measures of inequality such as the range, the relative mean deviation, the coefficient of variation, the standard deviation of logarithms, the Gini coefficient, the relative mean difference,